gsoules/AvantElements/README.md

 This option does not control the order of elements on admin pages.
 In the admin interface, the order of elements is dictated by the order on the Edit Element Set page (for Dublin Core elements) and the Edit Item Type page (for Item Type elements).

 ## Warning

-Use it at your own risk.
+Use this software at your own risk.

 ##  License